Protecting Your Money: Avoiding Elder Financial Abuse

 Abuse from Elder Care Facility Employees

 In many cases, elderly individuals will move to independent living communities, elder care facilities, or nursing homes in order to receive varying degrees of care and assistance.
-However, the individuals who work in these facilities can be unscrupulous, abusing their positions of power and taking advantage of the finances of those individuals in their care.
+However, the individuals who work in these facilities can be unscrupulous, abusing their positions of power?and taking advantage of the finances of those individuals in their care.
 Like financial abuse from family members, abuse in care facilities can take a number of different forms.
 When facilities have direct access to their clients’ accounts, money can be diverted and stolen directly.
 Additionally, some facilities can over change for services or bill residents for services not provided.
-In some of the most brazen cases of financial abuse, elder care workers have been caught stealing money and other items directly from those in their care, or manipulating these individuals so that they hand over money and other assets as gifts to care workers.
+In some of the most brazen cases of financial abuse, elder care workers have been caught stealing money and other items directly from those in their care, or manipulating these individuals?so that they hand over money and other assets as gifts to care workers.?
+In these cases, you may want to file a nursing home abuse law suit to attempt to recover any funds taken.

 Helping Your Loved One Avoid Financial Abuse